kaltura/developer-platform-docs/documentation/Analytics-and-Reporting /Enriching_Player_Analytics_with_Custom_Event_Data .md

 Now that you have supplied `customVar` to your player, and users are interacting with your players, you will want to see how your `customVar` data is performing.

-Using the [Kaltura analytics API](https://developer.kaltura.com/api-docs/Video-Analytics-and-Insights/media-analytics.html) you will be able to create different kinds of reports for your customVar.
+Using the [analytics API](Intro-to-Kaltura-Video-Analytics-and-Best-Practices.md)  you will be able to create different kinds of reports for your customVar.

 ### TOP_CONTENT report